 The MRA designation in Los Alamos Townsite enables public resources to support private redevelopment projects, sparking new investment.
 This designation is the first step toward a comprehensive redevelopment plan informed by community input and economic analysis.
 Next steps include creating a MRA Board that will review potential projects and make recommendations to county council on whether the County will be a partner in a project.

-• Current Status: The proposed East Downtown Los Alamos MRA Boundary was presented at the county council meeting and approved by resolution on May 7,2024.
-A public town hall was held for insight and questions about the MRA plan on June 27, 2024, at Fuller Lodge from 6:30-8:30 p.m.
+Public Town Hall: A town hall was held for insight and questions about the MRA plan on June 27, 2024, at Fuller Lodge from 6:30-8:30 p.m.
 Click here(PDF, 3MB) to view the slides from Groundwork Studio at the Town Hall.
 You can watch the online recording of the town hall here.
 An online survey was available June 27 - July 11, 2024.
-Results will be posted once they become available.

 For more information, contact: